yTakkar/MERN-Social-Network/README.md

 # MERN-Social-Network
 A Notes App developed with MERN stack to explore the speed, power & awesomeness of MERN stack.
-And boy it's really fast, reactive & fun.
+And boy it's really fast, reactive & fun!!
-I'm lovin' it!!

 # Quick liks
 1. [Screenshots](#screenshots)